08ishaan08/WEB_3_LOTTERY_DAPP_ReactJS_Solidity/README.md

       First, you must compile and upload the contract to the blockchain network.
 Go to https://remix.ethereum.org/, and deploy the smart contract on your choice of blockchain.
 Copy and paste the abi and contract address along with the rpc-url of the blockchain network in constant.js.
-DECENTRALISED VOTING APPLICATION using NEXT.JS

-This is a demo application to implement voting in solidity smart contract and backend API in NextJS.
-THIS IS THE ARCHITECTURE OF THE PROJECT: